avaframe/AvaFrame/docs/moduleIn3Utils.rst

 :f_lens: 	distance to point where slope transitions into flat plane [m]
 :mean_alpha: 	slope angle from max. elevation to start flat plane [°] - or slope of inclined plane [°]
 :C: 		total fall height [m]
+:meanAlpha: slope of inclined plane [°]
 :rBowl:	  bowl radius [m]
 :rHelix:	  radius for helix [m]
 :z0: 		max elevation [m]
 :zElev:	  elevation of flat plane [m]
 :rCirc: 	radius of smoothing circle [m]
 :DEM_type: topography types (FP, IP, HS, HS2, BL, HX - explanation given in the introductory description**
+:flatx: extent of flat foreland for pyramid in x
+:flaty: extent of flat foreland for pyramid in y
+:phi: rotation angle for pyramid

 **Flags for channels and plotting:**